8 Best Crankbait Lures + Buying Guide

 As an Amazon Associate I earn from qualifying purchases.

-Crankbaits are one of the most popular hard body lures in North American angling today.
-They have proven to be successful with plenty of different species like bass, walleye, and bluegill.
-But it can be difficult to sort through the hundreds of different brands and colors available on the market to find one that suits your requirements.
+Crankbaits are among the most popular hard-body lures in North American angling today.
+They have proven successful with plenty of different species like bass, walleye, and bluegill.
+But it can be difficult to sort through the hundreds of different brands and colors available to find one that suits your requirements.

-I have put together a buyer’s guide of all of the important differences you will find when researching crankbaits such as the depth, weight, color, hook quality, and size.
+I have compiled a buyer’s guide of all the important differences you will find when researching crankbaits, such as depth, weight, color, hook quality, and size.

-After that, I have found the best crankbaits available on the market for the most popular fish species like trout, crappie, and pike.
-I have fished with hundreds of different lures across many years of angling and have put together this list of my favorites.
+After that, I have found the best crankbaits available for the most popular fish species like trout, crappie, and pike.
+I have fished with hundreds of different lures across many years of angling and have compiled this list of my favorites.

 Best Overall